Iris douglasiana: Description

-This is a typical beardless iris of subgenus Limniris, series Californicae, growing from a rhizome that is typically less than a centimeter in diameter.
-Its leaves are about 2 cm wide.
+I. douglasiana is a beardless iris typical of subgenus Limniris, series Californicae.
+It grows from a rhizome that is typically less than a centimeter in diameter.
+Its leaves are about 2 cm wide and may grow up to 1 meter (3 ft) long.
+Leaf color ranges from yellow to dark green, with a more red appearance at the base.
 The flowers, appearing from April to June, are usually a purplish-blue, though occasionally white or yellow flowers are found.
 Two or three flowers are found on each stem, which is of variable height, ranging from 15–80 cm tall.
+Flowers have three nectar-producing subunits, usually exhibiting both male and female parts (a stamen and style, respectively).
+I. douglasiana is protandrous, meaning pollen becomes available to pollinators before the stigma matures.
+However, male-sterile plants have also been found in the wild.
+These are less common, but may be less susceptible to damage from insect larvae.
+During pollination, bees typically visit only one subunit of the flower.
+This pattern, in addition to the protandrous flowering, reduces the likelihood of self-fertilization.
+Flowers mature into capsules containing up to 80 seeds.